Journey Activity Report

 • COMPLETED DATE: The date the user completed the all tracks in the Journey.
 This date is not impacted by the Date Range Presets filter, and the time stamp of t00:00:00Z is expected.

 • User Attributes (varies): These fields are defined by (and are unique to) your organization.
 For more information, see User Attributes.
-If you are using an attribute type of Percipio User, the value in the field can be either first and last name, email address, login ID, or external user ID.
+If you are using an attribute type of Skillsoft Platform User, the value in the field can be either first and last name, email address, login ID, or external user ID.
 The value that appears depends on what has been specified for the individual user.